-- There are many possible inference attacks in ML. - For now, we will just think about the adversary goals and possible techniques
+- There are many possible inference attacks in ML. - For now, we will just think about the adversary goals and possible techniques; we'll see more details in lectures 18 and 19.

 Q: If you were the adversary, which techniques would you use to run an attack in this scenario?